 LASIK & Laser Eye Surgery

 LASIK stands for Laser-Assisted In Situ Keratomileusis.
 LASIK surgery is not right for everyone and requires careful evaluation and consultation.
-Today, more people are electing to have LASIK to correct their vision as it eliminates the need for eyeglasses and contact lenses to correct most common vision problems.
+Today, more people are electing to have LASIK to correct their vision as it reduces the need for eyeglasses and contact lenses to correct most common vision problems.
 LASIK is a quick eye surgery procedure that provides good vision with few postoperative complications for most people.
 LASIK eye surgery is a refractive surgery.
 Refractive surgeries can be categorized by technique, as flap or non-flap procedures.
 LASIK is a flap procedure, which means it involves lifting a corneal flap in order to remove the tissue beneath.

 LASIK Eye Surgery Procedure